 Enabling driver coaching

-With EVs, it’s important to drive at lower speeds and with gentle acceleration and braking, since these practices help conserve range.
+With EVs, it’s important to drive at lower speeds with gentle acceleration and make the most of regenerative braking, since these practices help conserve range.
 Telematics systems allow you to set up individual driver profiles to track how your drivers are performing.
 The resulting data will allow you to coach individual drivers on more efficient vehicle operation, reducing energy costs and lowering the risk of burning through a vehicle’s range part way through the day.

 Providing seamless energy billing